aduermael/docker-tunnel/README.md

 ### Requirements:

 - Make sure you can connect to your remote Docker host using SSH public key authentication
-- OpenSSH 6.7 minimum required at least on the server side. (client side as well if you don't use docker-tunnel in a container)
+- OpenSSH 6.7 minimum required at least on the server side.

 ### How to install: